disco-lang/disco/docs/reference/rational.rst

 :doc:`division <division>`) on two rational numbers results in another rational number.

-Note that Disco does not have any way to work with *irrational* numbers such as pi or the square root of two; such numbers are typically not needed in Discrete Mathematics, and including them would make things much more complicated.
+Note that Disco does not have any way to work with *irrational* numbers such as :math:`\pi` or :math:`\sqrt{2}`; such numbers are typically not needed in discrete mathematics, and including them would make the language much more complicated.